jnicol/particleground/README.md

     window.screen.width

-By default the canvas is wide enough to fill viewport at 100% screen width.
+By default the canvas is wide enough to fill viewport when it is 100% screen wide.

 ### height

     window.screen.height

-By default the canvas is tall enough to fill viewport at 100% screen height.
+By default the canvas is tall enough to fill viewport when it is 100% screen high.

 ### minSpeedX